 157,000 was only about 4% of TalkTalk’s 4 million customers and a small fraction of the number feared when news of the attack broke, the number of financial records affected was lower still, under 1%.

-One approach may be to state that initial indications are “that only a small number have been affected” and that “you will communicate with them directly” so there is no uncertainty – another would be to understand what numbers of data records are held on which systems so that at least you have some upper bounds.
-Handling media correctly is key.
+One approach may be to state that initial indications are “that only a small number have been affected” and that “you will communicate with them directly” so there is less uncertainty – another would be to understand what numbers of data records are held on which systems so that at least you have some upper bounds.
+Handling the media correctly is key.

 Cyber security quotes – Experian: “We take privacy very seriously”